Hotels in Huntly

 Another hefty slice of Huntly's heritage can be found at Leith Hall and Gardens.
 A tour of the house is essential and free for National Trust members.
-It includes a look at its unique 18th-century sSEOSITE_LEVEL_DESCRIPTIONs, a must for horse lovers.
+It includes a look at its unique 18th-century stables, a must for horse lovers.

 Keen horticulturalists will be in heaven in Leith Hall's gardens, which include Scotland's greatest collection of alpines and primulas.
 The six-acre garden also includes a rare Chinese moon gate, from which you can enjoy views of the spectacular surrounding hills.

 If you're looking for a bit more of an adventure, there are three signposted walks that lead off from the gardens into luscious woodland.
-Of these, the Pond Walk is most suiSEOSITE_LEVEL_DESCRIPTION for those with small children.
+Of these, the Pond Walk is most suitable for those with small children.